pal772/Visit-Bristol/README.md

 ### Existing FeaturesS
 - __Navigation Bar__
-    - As a user, I want to be able to navigate the website easily without getting lost and having to scroll to find my place.
+    - As a user, I want to be able to navigate the website easily.
-    - The fully responsive navigation bar is featured in the upper right hand side of the website on each page, including Home, Places to Eat and Gallery.
+    - The fully responsive navigation bar is featured in the upper right hand side of the website on each page, on Home, Places to Eat and Gallery.
-    - The current page you are on is underlined in the navigation bar, helping the user understand which part of the website they're viewing.
+    - The current page you are on is underlined in the navigation bar, helping the user understand which part of the website's page they're viewing.
-    - You can access each page on the navigation bar on any page, Home, Places to Eat and Gallery.
+    - You can access each page on the navigation bar, Home, Places to Eat and Gallery.

     <img src="assets/readme-images/navbar.png" alt="Screenshot of nav bar" width="50%">

 - __Main Image__
-    - As soon as you click on the home page, the user automatically knows that the website is about.
+    - As soon as you click on the home page, the user automatically knows what the website is about.
     - The main image is a beautiful arial view of Bristol, as the sun sets.
-    - Includes two headings to describe the name and summary of what the website entails.
+    - It includes two headings to describe the name and summary of what the website entails.
     <br>

     <img src="assets/readme-images/bristol-image.png" alt="Screenshot of bristol image" width="50%">